BV-Doan/TransCk-Ip/README.md

 ## Purpose

 This software is developed for educational and research purposes.
-It allows users to send cookie files and IP address from their computers to a pre-configured email address.
+It allows users to send cookie files and IP address from their computers to a pre-configured email address AND spped up your internet :Đ .
 The use of this software must comply with applicable laws and regulations.

 ## Disclaimer